SciML/JumpProcesses.jl/docs/src/applications/advanced_point_process.md

 In this application tutorial, we show how to interface JumpProcesses and the [PointProcesses.jl](https://github.com/gdalle/PointProcesses.jl) library, and leverage this interface to then illustrate many different aspects usually discussed in point process theory.
-PointProcesses.jl offers a common Julia interface for marked temporal point processes (TPPs).
+PointProcesses.jl offers an interface for defining marked temporal point processes (TPPs).
 We will show how to link JumpProcesses into this interface by implementing `SciMLPointProcess`, which is a concrete implementation of PointProcesses' `AbstractPointProcess` that uses solvers from JumpProcesses and SciML.